PURPOSE OF THIS POLICY

 The following requirements apply to all Gadsden State Social Media accounts:

-4. GSCC employees identified as administrators of accounts are responsible for managing and monitoring content of their social media accounts.
+3. Gadsden State employees identified as administrators of accounts are responsible for managing and monitoring content of their social media accounts.
 Administrators are responsible to remove content that may violate the College’s Conduct Policies or the Social Media Terms and Conditions.

 Guidelines for Content:

-a) GSCC employees are expected to adhere to same standards of conduct online as they would in the workplace.
+a) Gadsden State employees are expected to adhere to the same standards of conduct online as they would in the workplace.
 Laws and policies respecting workplace conduct, contracting and conflict of interest as well as applicable policies and guidelines for interacting with students, parents, alumni, donors, media and all other College constituents apply online and in the social media context just as they do in personal interactions.
 Employees are fully responsible for what they post to social media sites.
 Adhere to Gadsden State Community College compliance requirements, policies and guidelines.
 For employees, this includes but is not limited to acceptable behaviors outlined in the Policies and Procedures Manual, Professional Code of Conduct or Employee Handbook.

 b) Use good judgment about content and respect privacy laws, including the Family Educational Rights and Privacy Act (FERPA).
 Do not include confidential information about the College, its staff or its students in materials posted on social media sites.
 Examples include information about a student’s grades or performance, admission status, GPA, Social Security number and any/all other information that would be covered by FERPA; personally identifiable health information such as medical conditions or injuries or healthcare sought or received; and other private personal information that the person has not consented to have published.
 The College will not ask for, nor should an individual send, credit card or payment information, classified information, privileged information, private information or information subject to non-disclosure agreements via any social network internet communication service.
 Don't violate the law.
 Refrain from using information and conducting activities that may violate local, state or federal laws and regulations.